alestic/ec2-consistent-snapshot/README.txt

         Specify a description string for the EBS snapshot.
 Defaults to the name of the program.

+        You may specify this option multiple times if you need to customize descriptions of multiple volumes snapshots.
+If specified multiple times descriptions count has to match volumes count and they will be applied on the same order.

     --freeze-filesystem MOUNTPOINT
     --xfs-filesystem MOUNTPOINT [OBSOLESCENT form of the same option] Indicates that the filesystem at the specified mount point should be